An Interview with Julie

 Yes, it does work!
 It’s about finding out about how to communicate, even if it’s not all correct – although I do teach you how to get it correct.
 When we have our getting acquainted call, it’ll be like talking to a friend over coffee about what you’d like to learn and how we’ll implement that.
-Everyone is an individual so lessons will be at your pace and will teach you a little about the culture of Spain too so you don’t get it wrong when you’re there.
+Everyone is an individual so lessons will be at your pace and will teach you a little about the culture of Spain and the UK too so you don’t get it wrong when you’re there.
 I have always had great success with my students, particularly when they were studying for GCSE.
-All lessons will be online for the time being, while we are dealing with the COVID-19 pandemic.
+All lessons will be in person or online, depending on your preference

 How will my translation be presented?

 I will follow your instructions to give you the best translation possible.
 We will communicate regularly, if necessary, and I will keep you up to date with your order, ensuring the project is delivered to you in optimum time.

 You can expect to have your document delivered to you on time (unless we have discussed otherwise), with every care taken to ensure it reads just as it should.
 Your privacy is assured every time.